10 Visible Signs Your Body Is Releasing Trauma

 What does trauma release in the body feel like?

 Extreme emotions, trembling, shivering, or bursts of heat or cold can all be signs that the body is releasing trauma.
-Despite the overwhelming feeling, it frequently results in catharsis, release, and relief.
+Despite the overwhelming feeling, it often leads to catharsis, release, and relief.

 How do you know your body is healing from trauma?

-Your body is releasing trauma when you have less physical symptoms like tension, better sleep, more energy, a stronger sense of security, and more stable emotions.
+Your body releases trauma when you have fewer physical symptoms, like tension, better sleep, more energy, a stronger sense of Security, and more stable emotions.
 Along with a revitalized interest in relationships and activities, you might also observe an improvement in your capacity to handle stress.

-What are signs your body is releasing trauma?
+What are the signs your body is releasing trauma?

 Experiencing waves of intense emotions, trembling, sweating, experiencing heat or cold flashes, releasing muscle tension, and spontaneously sobbing or laughing are all indicators that your body is releasing trauma.
-Later on, you might experience a feeling of lightness and relief, as well as changes in your breathing patterns and an increase in energy.
+Later on, you might experience a sense of lightness and relief, along with changes in your breathing patterns and increased energy.

 How do you get rid of emotional trauma?